 One simple approach for assigning CPU resources to VMs is static allocation.
 However, static allocation becomes inefficient under varying load: each VM must be sized to support the application's peak capacity requirements.
 Yet, most applications rarely need their peak amount.
 Workload managers aim to dynamically allocate resources to match application requirements.

-A workload manager is typically layered upon a PS scheduler used in the NWC-mode.
-This mode provides performance isolation among competing services.
+The workload manager is layered upon a PS scheduler used in a NWC-mode.
+This mode provides performance isolation among workloads.
 Each VM receives its particular service rate regardless of whether any of the other VMs are using resources.
 Such isolation can be desirable in a shared environment for enterprise applications as it gives the appearance of dedicated access to resources.
-Adding new workloads to the pool (if available resources allow) has little impact on the performance behavior of workloads already in the pool.
+Adding new workloads to the pool has little impact on the performance behavior of workloads already in the pool.

-Each virtual machine is pre-allocated specific shares of capacity for short time periods (e.g. 5 seconds).
+Each resource container or virtual machine is preallocated specific shares of capacity for short time periods, e.g., 5 seconds.
 Then, based on the demands of the VM and the availability of resources, the allocations may be adjusted to ensure that each VM gets the capacity it needs.
-Since the decision of the workload manager controller is based on a difference between assigned and consumed CPU allocation, a scheduler with significant error in CPU allocation may cause unstable controller behavior.
-Thus, a prerequisite of the underlying CPU scheduler is a small allocation error (typically, 1-2%).
+Since the decision of workload manager's controller is based on a difference between assigned and consumed CPU allocation, a scheduler with significant error in CPU allocation may cause unstable controller behavior.
+Thus, a prerequisite requirement to the underlying CPU scheduler is a small allocation error (typically, 1%-2%).